New Jersey Route 35: Monmouth County

 Past the Navesink River, the route runs along a four-lane, divided highway with a jersey barrier, passing through commercial areas.
 It crosses under Normandy Road, which serves as a road and railroad link between the two sections of Naval Weapons Station Earle.
 Along the northbound lanes of Route 35, just before the intersection of Kings Highway, stands the Evil Clown of Middletown, a large sign advertising a liquor store.
 A mixed-use complex, the Middletown Town Center, is also planned to be built in this area.
-The route intersects County Route 516 (Cherry Tree Farm Road), running concurrent with that route as it enters Holmdel Township.
-The concurrency with County Route 516 ends at the intersection with South Laurel Avenue, where that route heads to the north and County Route 52 heads to the south on South Laurel Avenue.
+The route intersects with Cherry Tree Farm Road (CR 516), running concurrently with that route as it enters Holmdel Township.
+The concurrency with CR 516 ends at the intersection with South Laurel Avenue, where that route heads to the north and CR 52 heads to the south on South Laurel Avenue.
 Route 35 continues west past numerous businesses and runs through Hazlet before crossing into Keyport.
 In Keyport, the route comes to an interchange with the northern terminus of Route 36 that also features access to the Garden State Parkway.
-Past this interchange, the road continues northwest and passes under the Henry Hudson Trail before it intersects the northern terminus of County Route 3, where it also features ramps to County Route 516, which Route 35 passes under just to the north.
-Past this interchange, the road crosses the Matawan Creek into Aberdeen Township, where it heads northwest through Cliffwood Beach.
+Past this interchange, the road continues northwest and passes under the Henry Hudson Trail before it intersects with Nappi Place (CR 3), where it also features ramps to CR 516, which Route 35 passes under just to the north.
+Past this interchange, the road crosses the Matawan Creek into Aberdeen Township, where it heads northwest through Cliffwood and Cliffwood Beach.